kubernetes-sigs/gateway-api/docs-src/concepts.md

 A typical client/gateway API request flow for a gateway implemented using a reverse proxy is:

  1. A client makes a request to http://foo.example.com.
- 2. DNS resolves the name to `gateway.status.listeners[x].address`.
+ 2. DNS resolves the name to a `Gateway` address.
- 3. The reverse proxy receives the request on `gateway.status.listeners[x].address`:
- `gateway.spec.listeners[x].port` and uses the [Host header](https://tools.ietf.org/html/rfc7230#section-5.4) to match an `HTTPRoute`.
+ 3. The reverse proxy receives the request on a `Listener` and uses the [Host header](https://tools.ietf.org/html/rfc7230#section-5.4) to match an `HTTPRoute`.
  5. Optionally, the reverse proxy can perform request header and/or path matching based on `match` rules of the `HTTPRoute`.
- 6. Optionally, the reverse proxy can manipulate the request, i.e. add/remove headers, etc. based on `filter` rules of the `HTTPRoute`.
+ 6. Optionally, the reverse proxy can modify the request, i.e. add/remove headers, based on `filter` rules of the `HTTPRoute`.
- 7. Lastly, the reverse proxy forwards the request to one or more objects in the cluster based on `action` rules of the `HTTPRoute`.
-When specifying multiple `forwardTo` objects, the request is split, i.e. forwarded to each object.
+ 7. Lastly, the reverse proxy forwards the request to one or more objects, i.e. `Service`, in the cluster based on `forwardTo` rules of the `HTTPRoute`.

 ## TLS Configuration